Quartz vs. Quartzite — Understanding Your Countertop’s True Nature

 StainingDiscoloration from oils or liquidsAll stone and porous surfaces

-ScratchesLight surface groovesStone, quartz
+ScratchesLight surface groovesStone, quartz, quartzite

 DullnessLoss of gloss or reflectionQuartzite, polished stone